shruthiv713/DesignPatterns/src/main/java/org/patterns/behavioral/state/README.md

 The core principle behind the State design pattern is to abstract out the state-related behaviour in a separate class
 State related behaviors are delegated to the State classes.

 The core idea is that an object's behavior is determined by its state.
 For example, a LightSwitch object can behave differently depending on whether it's in an On state or an Off state.

+This is the core principle of the State pattern - encapsulating state-specific behavior in separate classes while maintaining a uniform interface for the context (GumBallMachine) to interact with them

 ## Core Components